 Although rats can be a bit mysterious and, sometimes, downright creepy, simply knowing a bit more about them is a good first step toward eradicating them from your home.

 If you’re dealing with a rodent problem, it’s important to stay safe and act quickly to get rid of the infestation.
-To eradicate rats easily and effectively, install the humane, self-resetting trap by Goodnature™.
+To eradicate rats easily and effectively, install the quick-kill, self-resetting trap by Goodnature™.
 Each CO2 canister can kill up to 24 rats without toxins, electricity, or assistance from you, taking the confusion out of dealing with rodents.

 Every year, rats and mice enter 20 million U.S. homes uninvited.
 They reproduce rapidly, and can cost thousands of dollars in damages and extermination costs.
 They can ruin equipment, spoil food and start fires by chewing on wires.